HenSch90/SiD/Modul-D2_Studiensituation.md

 it1: (sverbeein): gesundheitlicher Beeinträchtigung

-it1: (svererwerb): Erwerbstätigkeit?
+it1: (svererwerb): Erwerbstätigkeit

-it1: (svercare): Pflegeaufgaben?
+it1: (svercare): Pflegeaufgaben

 st: